 Converse College reserves the right to add or drop programs and courses, change fees, change the calendar, and institute new requirements when such changes are necessary.
-Every effort will be made to minimize any inconveniences for students caused by such changes.
+Every effort will be made to minimize any inconvenience for students resulting from such changes.
 Suitable substitutions will be allowed for required courses that have been withdrawn.
-Any difficulties arising from changes in published dates, requirements, or courses should be brought to the attention of the appropriate Dean.
+Any difficulties arising from changes in published dates, requirements, or courses should be brought to the attention of the appropriate academic dean.